ndarville/style/README.md

 wget https://raw.githubusercontent.com/ndarville/style/master/markdown/.markdownlintrc
 ```

-To install tidy  the HTML5 linter, which is only tentatively supported for now:
+To install tidy, the HTML5 linter, which is only tentatively supported for now:

 ```sh
 brew tap homebrew/dupes